There’s an expression friends around here have been using recently – “Because Asheville.”

 I began stalking the house.

-Several days after I first saw the house, I walked into my local yoga studio.
-Ninety minutes later, lying on my mat in a post-Ashtanga state of savasana, a thought came into my somewhat blissed out head.
+A few days after I first saw the house, I walked into my local yoga studio.
+Ninety minutes later, lying on my mat in a post-Ashtanga state of savasana, a thought made its way into my somewhat blissed out head.

 The heck with the realtors, I thought happily –